ktaylor63/southeast/site/content/articles/stopping-a-killer.md

 “CWD, as a disease, moves very, very slowly,” she said.
 “We’re still getting a handle on where it is.
 We expect it to spread over a long period of time, but it’s a bit early to say when and where.
 We consider CWD a threat to the stability of our cervid population and we take it very, very seriously.”

-Ballard and McKinley don’t believe an Arkansas-infected deer wandered 300 miles to central Mississippi.
+Ballard and McKinley don’t believe an Arkansas-infected deer wandered 300 miles to central Mississippi and infected the first deer last January.
 It remains unknown, though, how the 4-year-old buck ended up with CWD.
-A hunter in a stand reported the sickly 96-pound deer to state wildlife officials last January.
+A hunter in a stand reported the sickly 96-pound deer to state wildlife officials.
 A DNA test linked the deer genetically to others in the southern Mississippi or northeastern Louisiana delta.

+Mississippi officials continue tests on the infected deer discovered October 8 in Pontotoc County.
+They’ll soon determine what, if any, precautionary measures to take to fight CWD in northern Mississippi.
+A resident shot the 1½-year-old buck after he behaved strangely around a dog.

-Mississippi imposed a series of concentric-ring, disease-prevention and testing zones around the spot in Issaquena County where the deer was discovered: a 5-mile containment zone; a 10-mile high-risk zone; and a 25-mile buffer zone.
+Mississippi imposed a series of concentric-ring, disease-prevention and testing zones around the spot in Issaquena County where the first deer was discovered: a 5-mile containment zone; a 10-mile high-risk zone; and a 25-mile buffer zone.
 The wildlife agency had tested 1,200 deer, most within the buffer zone, by late September.
 (Louisiana has also sampled deer on their side of the Mississippi River.)
 None have turned up positive for CWD.
 Mississippi plans a total of 5,000 tests statewide this year &mdash; the highest amount ever.

 As deer season unfolds, vigilance is the watchword.
 The Association of Fish and Wildlife Agencies recommended in September a prohibition on the transportation of cervids; the importation from any state of cervid carcasses; and the baiting or feeding of any cervids.

 Southern states largely adhere to AFWA’s guidelines, yet they also offer exceptions and, in some cases, more detailed hunting and deer-handling rules.
 Arkansas, for example, has increased the seasonal bag limit to five deer within its CWD management zone and removed any antler-size restrictions.
 Missouri requires hunters in its management zone to bring the deer or its head, with at least six inches of neck, to a designated CWD sampling station during the November 10-11 opening weekend for modern firearms.

 “We don’t know what the future holds,” said Mississippi’s McKinley.
 “So, in a nutshell, we’ve got to figure out what we’re dealing with.
-Our one dead deer could just be an ember.
+Our dead deer could just be an ember.
 Maybe there’s a whole brush fire beginning somewhere else.”

 ## Contact